 3. Get clear on the time you have available

-Even though I am up and moving before 6am every day, that time is taken up by getting myself and all 6 kids ready, fed breakfast on our our way for the day.
+Even though I am up and moving before 6 am every day, that time is taken up by getting myself and all 6 kids ready, fed breakfast, and sent on our way for the day.
 And my afternoons are dedicated to family time.
-So when it comes to time I can dedicate to “getting things done”, most of it needs to happen between 9am and 3pm.
+So when it comes to time I can dedicate to “getting things done”, most of it needs to happen between 9 am and 3 pm.
 I imagine that your day isn't exactly wide open either!

 So the first thing to do is to figure out all of the open times during the day that you have available to “do stuff”.

-You can print a blank copy of this time blocking worksheet for your own use- scroll down to the bottom of this post!
+You can print a blank copy of this time blocking worksheet for your own use- just sign up below to join our MomOf6 community!

 4. Plug into that schedule all of the things that you need to accomplish each week: